tholman/generative-artistry/content/tutorials/piet-mondrian.md

 date = 2018-08-27
 number = "08"
 image = "/img/08-mondrian.png"
-teaser = "Piet Mondrians art is world renoun, there's also something about his style that makes it irresistable to try to replicate with code."
+teaser = "Piet Mondrian's art is world renowned.
+There's also something about his style that makes it irresistible to try to replicate with code."
 +++

 # Piet Mondrian

-Replicating Piet Mondrians art with code is no easy task, in fact honestly I'd say there's no real way of pinning down his creations entirely with code, they were hand made.
-That said, we can try to replicate something within the realm of what would have been one of Piets works... so thats what we will do in this tutorial... and yes, we will add the color as well.
+Replicating [Piet Mondrian's](https://en.wikipedia.org/wiki/Piet_Mondrian) art with code is no easy task, in fact honestly I'd say there's no real way of pinning down his creations entirely with code, they were hand made.
+That said, we can try to replicate something within the realm of what would have been one of Piet's works... so that's what we will do in this tutorial... and yes, we will add the color as well.

 As usual, here is our initial setup.
-Using `window.devicePixelRatio` to scale the canvas on retina screens, and setting out canvas size, with only a html `<canvas>` on the page.
+Using `window.devicePixelRatio` to scale the canvas on retina screens, and setting our canvas size, with only a html `<canvas>` on the page.

 <div class="tmd-trigger" data-from="0">
 {{< highlight js "linenos=table,linenostart=1" >}}